awsdocs/iam-user-guide/doc_source/list_glue.md

 + `[glue:UpdateCrawler](http://docs.aws.amazon.com/glue/latest/dg/api-permissions-reference.html)`

 **Condition context keys for AWS Glue**

-For information about using the following conditions in an IAM policy, see [Some Topic](somehtmlfile.html) in the **\.

 AWS Glue has no service\-specific context keys that can be used in an IAM policy\.
 For the list of the global condition context keys that are available to all services, see [Available Global Condition Keys](reference_policies_condition-keys.md#AvailableKeys) in the *IAM Policy Elements Reference*\.